19hours/sg-statutes/Acts/Immigration Act.md

 (c) has checked with —

-(i) the Controller or the Controller of Work Passes, as the case may be, that the permit or pass was valid at the material time; or
+(i) the Controller of Immigration or the Controller of Work Passes, as the case may be, that the permit or pass was valid at the material time; or

-[30/2007 wef 01/07/2007]

 (ii) the employer to verify that the person is employed by the employer and that the particulars of the person correspond with the records of the employer, where the name of the employer of the person harboured is specified in the permit or pass.

+[53/2004; 30/2007]

 (4) No prosecution for an offence under subsection (1) or for an attempt to commit that offence shall be instituted unless the person whom the defendant is alleged to have assisted, encouraged or induced in fact gave shelter to the immigration offender in consequence of such assistance, encouragement or inducement.

+[53/2004]

 (5) A reference to a permit or pass in subsection (3) in relation to a person shall be read as a reference to the original copy of the permit or pass issued to that person under this Act or the regulations.

-[53/2004 wef 15/01/2005]
+[53/2004]

 ### General penalty